Archit327/AZ900-/Obsidian Vault/AZ 900/Security Sessions.md

 So payload is the thing which enters to the victims network or device and does the harm or steal data or any other sensitive info.
 Payload is the thing which will be the responsible for creating all the mess or loss.
 Stealing of sensitive info , or hacking the software, writing malicious codes , injecting codes etc.

 ---

+==vulnerability -- galti
+exploit - the object or the zariya uss galti (vulnerability ) ka fayeda uthaane ka payload -- its the impact caused after that exploit on vulnerability risk - its the loss or the haani (hindi)

+---